tscanlin/developers.optimizely.com/src/content/server/reference/basic/0-intro.md

 <p>The SDK can be used to activate experiments and track events in your code.
 First, you need to [**instantiate**](/server/reference/index.html#initialization) Optimizely.
 Then you'll want to call [**activate()**](/server/reference/index.html#activation) at the point you want the experiment to start and [**track()**](/server/reference/index.html#tracking) for conversion events you'd like to track in Optimizely. `track()` can work across multiple experiments but should be called after `activate()` has been called for each experiment. </p>

-<p>Also in general `track()` is always going to be in a separate server request because it means the user has taken an action.
-If there's a way to illustrate this somehow in the code example that will help.</p>